Blog

 Step 2: Define and set realistic goals

 The audit that you have recently completed will show you which areas of your employer brand need to be changed.
 This will assist you in establishing clear and realistic goals for your employer branding strategy.
 Think of the result in mind.
-What would like to accomplish with your employer branding?
+What would you like to accomplish with your employer branding?

 These are just a few of the common goals of employer branding: